Caldicott Principles – A Complete Guide

 An appointed Caldicott Guardian should be:

-1. On the management board or a member of the senior management team of the organisation
+• On the management board or a member of the senior management team.

-2. A senior health or social care professional
+• A senior health or social care professional.

-In applying the Principles to your situation, the first thing to do is to ensure that all involved understand that the goal of the Principles is to protect patients.
-While the Principles heavily emphasize caution and restraint when handling patient data, it is equally important to remember the seventh principle—sometimes sharing data will be more beneficial to the patient than withholding it.
+When applying the principles, the first thing to do is to ensure that everyone involved understands that the Caldicott Principles exist to protect patients.
+While the principles heavily emphasise caution and restraint when handling patient data, it’s equally important to remember that sharing data is sometimes more beneficial to the patient than withholding it (principle number seven).

 Organisations and staff should regularly review their policies and procedures, keeping in mind the Caldicott Principles.
-Correct use of the principles should maximize patient privacy, while also maximising patient care.
+Correct use of the principles should maximise patient privacy while also promoting patient care.

 Conclusion